MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="reverse_iterator"></a>  basic_string_view::reverse_iterator

-A type that provides a reference to an element stored in a string_view.
+Provides a reference to an element.

 ```cpp
 typedef std::reverse_iterator<iterator> reverse_iterator;